formsandflows/PACo/Canvas components/PACo_ProgressIndicator_D.md

 | Text | The text to display. |

 ### cmp_OnSelect
-This custom property contains a required parameter called "cmp_Param_ID" which contains the ID of the item clicked on.
+This custom property contains a required parameter called "cmp_Param_ID" which contains the ID of the process step clicked on.

 ### cmp_TextStyling
 This custom property has the following properties: